Best Fly Fishing Waders for the Money To Keep You Dry & Warm

 Under Your Waders

 Don’t wear jeans under your waders!
 Besides being uncomfortable, they won’t transfer moisture out of your wader.
 Why buy breathable waders if they’re not going to help you keep condensation off of your skin?
-Instead, you’ll need a pair of long underwear, or pants made out of fleece, capilene, wool, or any other material that wicks moisture away from your skin.
+Instead, you’ll need a pair of long underwear or pants made out of fleece, Capilene, wool, or any other material that wicks moisture away from your skin.

 The currents in rivers are much stronger than you’d expect, especially if you are new.
 Combine that with incredibly slippery rocks, and you’ll be on your wallet faster than you can sneeze.
 Catching a fish is not as important as staying alive.
 Wading is a developed skill and takes time to master.

-There a lot of tricks to wading that will help you stay safe.
+- There a lot of tricks to wading that will help you stay safe.
 The biggest skill you can learn is to go slow.
 It’s not a race; take it one foot at a time.

-- Stay low.
-If you lower your center of gravity and keep yours knees slightly bent, your legs will act like shock absorbents.
+- Don’t move one foot before the other is planted.
+Stay low.
+If you lower your center of gravity and keep your knees slightly bent, your legs will act as shock absorbents.

 - Go with the flow.
 The water is going to push you around, and your feet are going to slip.
-Try to not stiffen up and fight it.
-You’ll need to find the balance between staying relaxed, but rigid enough to keep your balance.
+Try not to stiffen up and fight it.
+You’ll need to find the balance between staying relaxed but rigid enough to keep your balance.